swisstopo/swissgeol-boreholes-dataextraction/README.md

       - `util/` : Utility scripts and modules.
       - `benchmark/` : Scripts to evaluate the data extraction.
   - `data/` : The data used by the project.
-    - `Benchmark/` : The directory containing the PDF files to be analyzed.
+    - `output/` :
-      - `extract/` : The directory where the PNG files are saved.
+      - `draw/` : The directory where the PNG files are saved.
       - `predictions.json` : The output file of the project, containing the results of the data extraction process.
   - `tests/` : The tests for the project.
   - `README.md` : The README file for the project.